openpolitics/manifesto/manifesto/democracy.md

 Presidential terms of office will be fixed at five years, with a maximum of two terms to be served by an individual.

-The President will be equal before the law, and will not be protected by [Soverign Immunity](https://en.wikipedia.org/wiki/Sovereign_immunity#United_Kingdom).
-The President and will not be constitutionally linked to any faith.
+The President will be equal before the law, and will not be protected by [Sovereign Immunity](https://en.wikipedia.org/wiki/Sovereign_immunity#United_Kingdom).
+The President will not be constitutionally linked to any faith.

 ## Elections

 Allow for full and proper recall of MPs: any e-petition to recall their MP supported by 20% of all registered constituency electors should trigger a local referendum (yes/no majority vote required) as to whether to hold a fresh bi-election.

-Introduce an 'None of the Above' box on all ballot papers to formally and positively register abstention.
+Introduce a 'None of the Above' box on all ballot papers to formally and positively register abstention.

 Introduce voting by proportional representation using the Single Transferable Vote (STV) method in all General and Local Elections.

-Given each EU member country has right to select the electoral system they use to elect their own MEPs, Open Party List sytem (using the 'most-open' method) will also be used for elections to the European Parliament.
+Given each EU member country has the right to select the electoral system they use to elect their own MEPs, the Open Party List sytem (using the 'most-open' method) will also be used for elections to the European Parliament.

-Investigate feasability of electronic voting at all elections, with a view to increasing accessibility and turnout.
+Investigate the feasability of electronic voting at all elections, with a view to increasing accessibility and turnout.

-Investigate feasability of direct digital democracy - using online tools to gradually replace representative democracy with increased direct participation in the legislative process by all electors.
+Investigate the feasability of direct digital democracy - using online tools to gradually replace representative democracy with increased direct participation in the legislative process by all electors.

 Much apathy is focused around the perceived privilege of the political class.
 This is reinforced by the costs of attempting to stand for election.
 In the digital age, where a political campaign can be waged at little to no cost, the £500 deposit required to stand for election excludes some of the most enthusiastic and contributory members of society.
 These are people who often spent a majority of time volunteering in their community and don't have the income to save for such a high fee.
 Candidacy should be open to all, regardless of financial wealth, if we are to have an open democracy, so this deposit will be removed.